Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 For a much more in depth report on an individual’s criminal past, an MDPD background check may be requested (detailed below under the background check heading) but is only available via authorized agencies.

-How To Access Florida Criminal Records Through State Agencies
+How To Obtain Florida Criminal Records Through State Agencies

 To order a certified or non-certified search, individuals can follow these steps: